syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 The number must be is greater than or equal to half the value of multiple.

-#NUM! -	Occurs if the number and multiple have different signs.
+&#35;NUM! -	Occurs if the number and multiple have different signs.

-#VALUE! -	Occurs if any of the given arguments are non-numeric.
+&#35;VALUE! -	Occurs if any of the given arguments are non-numeric.